Finding easy yoga moves for your neck pain doesn’t have to be a pain in the neck (pardon the pun).

-Neck pain is, well, painful — even debilitating! — and all too common.
-Your neck requires a lot of muscles to keep your head up on a day-to-day basis, and we don’t always think about protecting it the way we do other body parts.
+Your neck requires a lot of muscles to keep your head up which can sometimes lead to pain.
 If your pain is severe enough, it’s important to see a care provider to rule out serious concerns and get any necessary intervention.

 Along with whatever advice you get from your care provider, you can use interventions at home to help yourself heal more quickly.
 One great strategy?
 Yoga!